Digitalralf/Home-Assistant-Projects/LoRa-MQTT Sensors/Readme.md

 # Introduction
 Unlike the other posts I made.
 This isn't a guide but more of an exploration of what is possible.
 At this point with my Home-Assistant installation I could add Zigbee devices and Wi-Fi devices and sensors at my own studio and at my parents place which is connected through a VPN.
 However I couldn't put sensors in the yard of my parents or put a device at a long-range without an internet connection or Zigbee Signal from either gateways.\
 That is why I decided to explore with a Point to Point LoRa connection.
 I Have used used LoRaWAN with The Things Network, but neither my parents place or my own studio have very good coverage of TTN.
-So I bought to ESP32 modules with a SX1276 Lora chip and went coding.
+So I bought two ESP32 modules with a SX1276 Lora chip and went coding.

 ## LoRa
 LoRa stands for Long Range and is specifically designed to send data over longer distances upto 5km.
 It is mostly used by LoRaWAN networks like the things network.
 More information on LoRa can be found [here](https://lora-alliance.org/) and more information on The Things Network can be found [Here](https://www.thethingsnetwork.org/)